15 IMPORTANT VARANASI GHATS

 Built by Raja Man Singh of Amber, this Varanasi ghat showcases the same amount of finesse as you will see in any of the structures in Rajasthan.

 This quaint Ghat is connected to a nearby well, which was once a large pool.
-Pilgrims believe that the water from this well bear the same merits as that the sacred lake Mansarovar in Tibet does.
+Pilgrims believe that the water from this well bears the same merits as that the sacred lake Mansarovar in Tibet does.

 You must have heard of the leaning tower of Pisa, but have you heard of a leaning temple partially submerged in water?
 No?
 Then, travel up north from the Manikarnika Ghat to witness this unusual sight at Scindia Ghat.